Elaine Lustig Cohen: Awards and recognition

-In 1995, the Cooper–Hewitt, National Design Museum hosted an exhibition celebrating Cohen's career as a graphic designer, which featured over eighty examples of her work.
+In 1995, the Cooper–Hewitt, National Design Museum hosted an exhibition celebrating Lustig Cohen's career as a graphic designer, which featured over eighty examples of her work.
 In 2012, the AIGA had an exhibition in the AIGA National Design Center in New York City called, "The Lustigs: A Cover Story".
 This was the first retrospective that featured the design work of both Alvin and Elaine together.

-In 2011, Cohen received the AIGA medal, which is awarded to "individuals who have set standards of excellence over a lifetime of work or have made individual contributions to innovation within the practice of design."
+In 2011, Lustig Cohen received the AIGA medal, which is awarded to "individuals who have set standards of excellence over a lifetime of work or have made individual contributions to innovation within the practice of design."

 In 2018, The Jewish Museum exhibited some of the work she produced for the museum in the 1960s, alongside some of her paintings.

 Personal life

 Elaine Lustig Cohen and Arthur Cohen married in 1956.
 Of working for Arthur, she said, "Having a husband being your client is pretty easy.
 You never show them what you're doing until late at night.
 They're exhausted and they say, 'I like it.'"

+Lustig Cohen died aged 89 on October 4, 2016 at her home in Manhattan in New York City.